jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 ###Introduction

-There are many ways to store social media data.
-Consumers of social media data often decide to store the data in relational database.
+There are many ways to store social media data, in flat-files, in NoSQL-type datastores, and in relational database.
+This article focuses on storing in relational databases.
 There are several key questions to ponder as you design your database schema:

 * What metadata is provided and what of it is needed for analysis and research?
 * How long will the data be stored?
 Will the stored data be from a moving windows of time, say 90 days, or will the database continually be added to?